matthisholleville/ava/README.md

 ## Analysis Mode

-In its default version, A.V.A greatly accelerates the resolution phase by providing assistance for a problem based on the runbooks you’ve uploaded into its knowledge base.
+In its default version, Ava greatly accelerates the resolution phase by providing assistance for a problem based on the runbooks you’ve uploaded into its knowledge base.
 This ensures that, regardless of the user handling the issue, they don’t need to locate the right runbook, connect to the correct tool, etc. Additionally, if the problem isn’t covered by a runbook, Ava can leverage the AI model’s knowledge base to guide the user.

 ## Automatic Fix Mode

-**Warning: This mode is experimental and takes actions (see the Executors section below) on the environment where A.V.A is deployed.**
+**Warning: This mode is experimental and takes actions (see the Executors section below) on the environment where Ava is deployed.**

-This optional mode allows A.V.A to attempt to fix the problem automatically using its list of available Executors.
+This optional mode allows Ava to attempt to fix the problem automatically using its list of available Executors.
 This mode enables rapid mitigation of issues, reducing stress and mental load for the operator in charge of fixing the problem.
 It allows the operator to focus on problem-solving while minimizing the chances of human error and avoiding repetitive tasks.

 ### How to enable automatic fix mode